Flying Blue lounge access: all options by status level

 Platinum offers the same SkyTeam lounge access as Gold, plus:

-Ultimate is the highest level and granted by invitation only.
+Ultimate is the highest level, requiring 900 UXP to achieve.
 In addition to all Platinum benefits, Ultimate offers:

 Business Class: always lounge access